 Indianapolis is one of the most car-oriented large cities in America.
 A full 0.84% of people drive their car alone to work each day.
 If you like to drive, you'll love it.
 And you better.
 Because walking to work is just not a viable option for most people who live in Indianapolis.
 Highways, wide streets, parking lots, and shopping centers are part of the common Indianapolis landscape.

-The overall education level of Indianapolis is somewhat higher than in the average US city of 21.84%: 28.26% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Indianapolis who are college-educated is somewhat higher than the average US community of 21.84%: 28.99% of adults in Indianapolis have at least a bachelor's degree.

 Indianapolis is an extremely ethnically-diverse city.
 The people who call Indianapolis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indianapolis residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Indianapolis include Irish, English, African, and Italian.

 The most common language spoken in Indianapolis is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Indic languages.